"Read It Like You’re Dead Inside”

 2. The Abstract Requests

-These are the notes that read like wine tasting instructions or horoscope summaries:
+These notes read like wine tasting instructions or horoscope summaries.

 What they probably meant: Confident, emotionally grounded, approachable but not too polished… or they just liked the sound of their own adjectives.